Internships & Job Opportunities

 Only undergraduates, graduates, or recent graduates in a museum studies, library science, or similar degree program can apply and are eligible for this internship.

-This internship provides students or recent graduates the opportunity to take what they have learned in their studies and apply it in the workplace.
-Interns will work under the supervision of the Museum Curator and only will work on cataloging artifacts and archival material.
+This internship gives current undergraduates and graduate students the opportunity to take what they have learned in their studies and apply it in the workplace.
+The primary focus of this internship is the digitization of rare books and photos from the House of the Temple Collections.
+Working under the supervision of the Museum Curator, interns will:

 Applications for all internships are considered throughout the year on a space-available basis, so there is no deadline for submitting an internship application.